 |Tia Muchulas||Michele Bruning||Kathy Boosalis (Board Liaison)|

-Community Emergency Services (CES) is a non-profit crisis relief and empowerment ministry founded by Augustana Lutheran Church and located in the Phillips Neighborhood of South Minneapolis.
+Community Emergency Service (CES) is a non-profit crisis relief and empowerment ministry founded by Augustana Lutheran Church and located in the Phillips Neighborhood of South Minneapolis.
 It provides prayer support, direct aid relief, advocacy, referral and counseling to low-income people in the neighborhood.
 Its projects include rental and mortgage assistance, Kids Care Program, Meals on Wheels, to mention just a few.
 Volunteers are needed to interview clients, make deliveries and pick-ups, help in the office, maintenance, fundraising, provide a meal, etc. Currently St. Mary’s assists CES on an as needed basis.

 Families Moving Forward is an interfaith network of congregations and volunteers in Minneapolis which provides hope to homeless families with children.
 Help is provided by giving temporary emergency shelter; supporting former shelter families with education and advocacy; and developing affordable rental housing for families.
 St. Mary’s acts as a host site two or three times a year for a week at a time providing meals, living quarters and activities.
 Donations of household items, furniture and other personal items is also needed.